WalshyDev/personal-site/content/pages/blog/21_03_16-mc-new-text-filtering.md

 (side note, hey Mojang, please add a space after "server" in the User-Agent, kthx <3)

-I wasn't actually returning anything here so I could see console complain that it wasn't getting a response.
+I wasn't actually returning anything here, so I could see console complain that it wasn't getting a response.
 This is a good sign, it means they're also using the data I give back 😈

 Now it's time to mess with the response!
 So, looking at the code I can see the response can have 3 values: `response`, `hashed` and `hashes`.
-If the `response` is false the message is sinked (not sent to any other users).
+If the `response` is false the message is sunk (not sent to any other users).
 If it is true, it then looks for a `hashed`.
 If that isn't in the JSON it lets the message through.
 If it is there, it then goes to the `hashes`

 ## Response Schema
 Let's go through what we need to send back and what that JSON object should look like